MassimoGirondi/ESP-Now-Serial-Bridge/README.md

 The range is highly dependent on your antennas, while baud-rate has been tested up to 57600 baudps.
 Going further should be possible.

+There is (virtually) no control!
+So any frame could potentially arrive broken or be lost.
+This is acceptable for a protocol like MAVlink, and in cases where bandwidth and low latency are more important than missing packets.
+There are better solutions if what you want is a reliable connection.

 # Install

 You'll need the [platformio](https://platformio.org) toolchain installed.